alexdmoss/alchemyst/README.md

 ## To Do

 - [ ] Some special characters not displaying properly - I think --> type arrows
+- [ ] Remove font colouring from Docs
 - [ ] Check all PDFs vs HTML Documents side-by-side for issues
 - [ ] Can LLM summarise for me?
 - [ ] Add summary/html notes themselves to the search